 Washington, D.C. – Constituents of Third District Congressman Adrian Smith (R-NE) are invited to meet with a representative of his office at mobile offices throughout the month of March in Hastings, Albion, Kearney, Ravenna, York, Clay Center, Broken Bow, and Beatrice.

 **To download the audio version of this column, click here.**

 WASHINGTON, D.C. – Congresswoman Terri Sewell (D-AL) and Congressman Adrian Smith (R-NE), senior members of the House Ways and Means Committee and representatives of rural congressional districts, introduced two bills to improve rural access to healthcare this week.

-Washington, D.C. – Congressman Adrian Smith (R-NE) announced the addition of Jacy Spencer to his Grand Island staff, who will serve as Community Liaison - Agriculture Specialist.
+Washington, D.C. – Congressman Adrian Smith (R-NE) announced this week the addition of Brian Hofer to his Grand Island staff and Dillon Kuehn to his Washington, D.C. staff.